 Once you’ve applied the sauce, transfer ribs back to the smoker (this time not in foil).
 Cook for a further 20-30 minutes.

 At this point we should see significant pull back on the bones, and the pork meat should be outrageously tender.
+To find out more, check out my guide on how to tell when ribs are done.

 Remove from rib racks and transfer to counter surface.
 Wrap in foil and allow to rest for about 10-15 minutes.